 - With the help of big data, Netflix saves over $1 billion annually with customer retention.

 Google Inc has the highest market share when it comes to the search engine market.
-In 2021, more than 90 percent of the global searches will occur on this website.

 Another fascinating stat here is that over 15 percent of all these searches are entirely new and have never been asked for before.

 Therefore, there is no case of repetition, and more unique data sets are generated daily on Google.

 2. WhatsApp Users Exchange Over 100 Billion Messages Daily

 WhatsApp is a famous messaging app, and its popularity is unparalleled.
 It is the most downloaded app in the world.

 This application has a user base of two billion people.
 This application is available in more than 180 countries and is accessible in 60 different languages across the globe.